Defined as a serum sodium concentration of >145 mmol/L.

 Examination should focus on volume status, particularly noting severe hypovolaemia, which generally needs urgent correction.

 Treatment is directed at addressing the underlying cause, as well as replacing free water deficit and ongoing losses while monitoring serum sodium concentration.
-It is extremely important not to correct the serum sodium concentration too rapidly in cases of chronic hypernatraemia.
+It is important not to correct the serum sodium concentration too rapidly in cases of chronic hypernatraemia.

 Clinical Professor of Medicine

 RS declares that he has no competing interests.

 Professor Emeritus of Medicine